Skip to content

 Setup Guide

-Use these guides to set up users, roles, policies, teams, and everything else.
+Follow this guide to set up users, roles, policies, teams, and everything else.
+Applies to Metaport CE and Metaport SaaS.

-These guides assume you have access to a working Metaport server, which you can find out about in the install docs and also the development docs.
+The guide assumes you have access to a working Metaport server.
+You can find out about that in the install docs and also the development docs.
 You may also find you need to refer to the troubleshooting guide from time to time.

 Tip

-Whenever a Superuser (Admin) or Owner role creates a user, a limited expiry invitation is sent out automatically via email.
+Whenever a Superuser (Admin role) or Owner role creates a user, a limited expiry invitation is sent out automatically via email.
 This process is a fairly standard and helps keep track of users.
 Should an invite expire before it's confirmed, a new one can be re-issued.

 Tip

-See the summary table here to familliarise yourself with Metaport's user roles.
+See the summary table here to familiarise yourself with Metaport's user roles.

 Metaport Hierarchy